 A wait with a timeout can be achieved by calling timed_wait().
 This is given an absolute time to wait until.
-The routine omni_thread::get_time() can be used to turn a relative time into an absolute time. timed_wait() returns ETIMEDOUT if the time expires before the condition variable is signalled.
+The routine omni_thread::get_time() can be used to turn a relative time into an absolute time. timed_wait() returns true if the condition was signalled, false if the time expired before the condition variable was signalled.